luuppiry/luuppi-next/README.md

 ### Frontend (_next_)

+> [!IMPORTANT]
-> ⚠️ The frontend content is primarily fetched from the CMS.
+> The frontend content is primarily fetched from the CMS.
 Therefore, when developing the frontend, you should work with an instance of the CMS.
 If you are solely focused on frontend development without modifying the CMS logic, you can even use the production instance for this purpose.
 To make this adjustment, you can change the `NEXT_PUBLIC_STRAPI_BASE_URL` inside `next/.env.local`.

 **Note:** The following commands should be executed within the `next` folder.